EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 ## Characterization of Data Protection: Challenges in Cloud Scenarios
 ### Scientific and technical challenges
-Three dimensions characterize the problems and challenges
+Three dimensions characterize the problems and challenges:

 ![[ScientificChallenges3D.png]]
 ![[SecurityProperties.png]]

+Availability in Cloud is tipically declined as SLA, which stands for **Service Liability Agreement**.

 ![[AccessRequirements.png]]
 ![[Architectures.png]]